 Bulletin going out through the Parent Portal with WHS careers news, apprenticeship vacancies, courses, study days and taster days etc.

 WHS collates regular and systematic evaluation and feedback from students, employers and training providers through questionnaires and surveys sent out after each activity.
 This information is then used to assess and help develop the WHS careers programme.
-To further assess the impact of the careers programme at WHS, we are in the process of updating the regular ‘End of Year Survey’ for parents
+To further assess the impact of the careers programme at WHS, we have updated the regular ‘End of Year Survey’ for parents.

 We also track destinations of students leaving WHS in Year 11 and Year 13.